 Head of School Building

-Andy has worked for the Scottish Government for almost 18 years having joined straight from high school in May 1999.
-Andy has been the Head of School Building for over 5 years after previously working as a policy professional in the Government’s human resources, fisheries and environment departments.
-A former professional football player, Andy still enjoys playing and watching the sport, however his real passion centres around his 1 year old son Andrew jnr.
-Andy has lived and worked in Edinburgh his whole life and he and his partner Jade are due their second child in August 2017.
+Andy has worked for the Scottish Government for over 20 years having joined straight from high school in May 1999.
+Andy has been the Head of School Building for over 6 years after previously working as a policy professional in the Government’s human resources, fisheries and environment departments.
+A former professional football player, Andy still enjoys playing and watching the sport, however his real passion centres around his two young sons Andrew jnr and Finlay.
+Andy has lived and worked in Edinburgh his whole life.

 Director of the Edinburgh office.
 Alex brings over twenty years’ knowledge and experience in the design and delivery of high profile schemes in the Scottish, UK and overseas markets.
 He is responsible for establishing the new office and growing the practice’s presence within the region.
 His strategic involvement in management, design and advisory activities extends throughout Scott Brownrigg's regions working with clients, investors and consultants over a range of public and commercial initiatives in a broad range of sectors.

 Scottish Funding Council for Further and Higher Education

 Diarmaid is the Director of Place with Architecture and Design Scotland.
 An urbanist, with a multi disciplinary background, he has worked on projects involving the shaping and implementation of change for clients in Ireland, the UK and Europe, for the public, private and third sectors.
 He has almost 20 years’ experience of helping clients make well informed decisions about complex, connected urban policy and investment challenges.
 He is a designer, educator, communicator and collaborator who writes and speaks on creative approaches to making better places.